(2023) No BS Tips On How To Edit a Podcast

 8) Don't Be Afraid To Ask For Help

 No one is born knowing how to edit a podcast.
-That's why we always recommend that you ask for help when needed.
+That's why we always recommend that you ask for podcast editing help when needed.

 If you're not sure about something and the answer isn't readily available, don't be afraid to seek out advice online.
 There are tons of great groups, forums, and communities created by amateur and professional podcasters for the purpose of education and growth.